markosski/stubmaker/README.md

 }
 ```

-Stub will be generated under the same package as your interface.
+* Stub will be generated under the same package as your interface.
-Depending on whether interface methods have parameters or not, `when_` methods will be generated on the stub to allow defining responses for given arguments.
+* `when_` methods will be generated on the stub to allow defining responses for given arguments
-In above example `when_` methods are only generated for `get(...)` because this is the only method that returns a value.
-Generated stub will also log with slf4j any method calls including arguments.
+* Generated classes can also function as Fakes by providing functions to modify internal data

-Set stub interactions
+Defining stub interactions

 ```java
 var userRepo = new UserRepoStub();

 userRepo.when_get("100", Optional.of(new UserRepo.User("100", "Marcin K")));
 userRepo.when_get("101", Optional.of(new UserRepo.User("101", "John Wick")));
 userRepo.when_get((params) -> Optional.empty()); // for any other input